siimkkoger/finish-food-server/README.md

-### Platform for buying food that restaurants waste.
+## Goal is to build a functioning and robust website to buy food that restaurants waste.

-This project is part of personal journey to remind myself of the technologies that I have either forgotten or yet not so good in.
 ____________________
-## Goal

-Build a functioning website to buy food that restaurants waste.

-### The platform should be able to handle the following:
-- [ ] User authentication
-- [ ] User authorization
-- [ ] Restaurants can add food to the platform
-- [ ] User can buy food from the platform
-- [ ] Chat between users and restaurants
-- [ ] Loyalty system

-### Backend should include (but not limited to):
-- [ ] Logging
-- [ ] Push messages
-- [ ] Containerization
-- [ ] Load balancer
-- [ ] Integration tests

-(not that a small project like this needs several of them, but I want to go over the process)
+~ *This project is part of personal journey to remind myself of the technologies that I have either forgotten or yet not so good at.* ~
 ____________________
+### The platform should handle the following:
+- Restaurants can add food to the platform
+- Users can buy food from the platform
+- Users can give feedback to the restaurants
+- Loyalty system
+- Chat system between users and restaurants (maybe lol)

+### Backend should handle:
+- Logging
+- High throughput
+- High availability
+- High scalability
+- Security

+### Code should be
+- Tested (unit, integration, e2e)
+- Documented
+- Maintainable

+____________________
 ## Technologies
 - Spring Boot
 - Spring Security
-- Spring Data
+- Spring Data JPA
-- Spring WebFlux (Practicing reactive programming and testing performance against Spring MVC)
 - OpenAPI (Swagger)
 - Lombok (@Getter, @Setter, @NoArgsConstructor)
 - Testing (Gatling, JUnit, Mockito)